eclipse-iofog/iofog.org/content/docs/2.0.0/tutorial/deploy-your-microservice.md

   application: tutorial
 ```

-You will notice a few minor changes compared to the description we provided when we deployed the microservice as part of our application:
+You will notice a few minor changes compared to the description you provided when you deployed the microservice as part of your application:

-- We now have an `application` field.
+- You now have an `application` field.
 This is required for iofogctl to know which application the microservice is part of.
 - The microservice routes destinations are listed under a `routes` field.
-- We have many more fields related to the required configuration of the ioFog Agent.
+- You have many more fields related to the required configuration of the ioFog Agent.

 Find the complete yaml description [here](../reference-iofogctl/reference-application.html#microservice)

-Now let's say we want to update the configuration of our microservice!
+Now let's say you want to update the configuration of your microservice!

 Go ahead and edit the newly created `moving-average.yaml` file, and update the `config` field (Warning: not the `agent:config`, but the root `config` field) to the following: